ONLINE HELP

 Inserting a blank page or a page break

-The "Insert" pane allows you to force the addition of a blank page.
+The "Insert" tab allows you to force a new blank page.

 You can:

 • Insert a blank page.
-The blank page is added at the end of the current document.
+The blank page is inserted at the end of the current document.

 • Insert a page break.
 A new page is inserted at the cursor position.
 The caret is automatically positioned on the new page.